metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_namespace_v1beta1_manifest.md

 Optional:

-- `enabled` (Boolean) Enabled defines if the archival is enabled by default for all namespaces or for a particular namespace (depends if it's for a TemporalCluster or a TemporalNamespace).
+- `enabled` (Boolean) Enabled defines if the archival is enabled by default for all namespacesor for a particular namespace (depends if it's for a TemporalCluster or a TemporalNamespace).

 <a id="nestedatt--spec--archival--visibility"></a>